MalinOlofssonUGA/Thaps_Growth_Stages_2021/README.md

-Supplementary Fig. S1: Photo of bacterial colonies on agar plate for identification and correlation between Flow counts and CFU counts.
+Supplementary Fig. S1: A, photo of bacterial colonies on agar plate for identification and B, correlation between Flow counts and CFU counts.

 Supplementary Fig. S2: Example of NMR compound annotation method.